uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 SSH authentication with basic auth and client certificate should be possible.

 For this implementation we will use JSCH library, similar to what is being used in `SSHPushWorker` class.

-Ssh connection data to the pay-as-you-go instance will be saved on Uyuni database.
-This data is needed to refresh repository authentication data periodically.

 ### Store authentication data from pay-as-you-go instance